faisitalia/OpenMed-PoC/INSTALL.md

 # Development Launch

-You can start quickly without conferencing with:
+For development, you can start quickly **without conferencing** with:

 ```
 cd client
 npm run dev
 ```

+It will put both node and svelte in development mode: if your change the code it will reload.
+You can change with reload only code under `client/src` and `server/api`.

 You can get a node cli able to run access to your configured database (database accessible in the `db` object) with: